 Harmony in the Extremes

-<<I HAVE A SIGNAL>> THOMAS STARX REPORTED AS HE LUMBERED HIS NON-REGULATION FRAME OVER the sleek navigation console. <<Faint, but inviting.>>
+<<I HAVE A SIGNAL>> THOMAS STARX REPORTED AS HE LUMBERED HIS NON-REGULATION FRAME OVER THE sleek navigation console. <<Faint, but inviting.>>

 <<What distance?>> Commander John Larkin replied, roused from his bucket-seat occupation of gazing literally into space.
 Though inquiring, his voice was tainted with a slight shade of cynicism.